tdude92/duthree/README.md

 To get a generated message, type "duthree" or mention the bot in a channel that the bot has access to.

 Note: Since duthree uses Markov models, most messages don't make grammatical sense.
 The bot doesn't consider any user input either.

-# Functionality
-duthree is able to:

-1. Gather message data from Discord text channels.
-2. Generate Markov models based on the gathered message data.
-3. Swap between different Markov models.
-4. Listen to the messages sent in specific channels and dynamically update its Markov model accordingly.